WillOram/cyber-remediation/README.md

 - Feed requirements into strategic cyber security programmes / IT modernisation plans

 ### Building a sustainable response
-- Building a sustainable detection and response capability
+- Build a sustainable detection and response capability
 - Continue to deliver targeted improvements at pace
 - Identify and address root-cause issues that allowed the attack to happen